usdot-jpo-ode/wzdx/spec-content/enumerated-types/derived-from-its-standards/LaneType.md

 `right-second-exit-ramp` (DEPRECATED) | right-second-exit-ramp (8209) | *This value is deprecated and will be removed in a future version; use `right-exit-lane` instead* — The second exit ramp with an egress on the right in the direction of flow at an interchange
 `left-exit-ramp` (DEPRECATED) | left-exit_ramp (8212) | *This value is deprecated and will be removed in a future version; use `left-exit-lane` instead* — The (first) exit ramp with an egress on the left in the direction of flow at an interchange
 `left-second-exit-ramp` (DEPRECATED) | left-second-exit-ramp (8213) | *This value is deprecated and will be removed in a future version; use `left-exit-lane` instead* — The second exit ramp with an egress on the left in the direction of flow at an interchange
+`right-entrance-ramp` (DEPRECATED) | right-entrance-ramp (8210) | *This value is deprecated and will be removed in a future version; use `right-entrance-lane` instead* — The (first) entrance ramp with an ingress on the right in the direction of flow at an interchange
+`right-second-entrance-ramp` (DEPRECATED) | right-second-entrance-ramp (8211) | *This value is deprecated and will be removed in a future version; use `right-entrance-lane` instead* — The second entrance ramp with an ingress on the right in the direction of flow at an interchange
+`left-entrance-ramp` (DEPRECATED) | left-entrance-ramp (8214) |  *This value is deprecated and will be removed in a future version; use `left-entrance-lane` instead* — The (first) entrance ramp with an ingress on the left in the direction of flow at an interchange
+`left-second-entrance-ramp` (DEPRECATED) | left-second-entrance-ramp (8215) |  *This value is deprecated and will be removed in a future version; use `left-entrance-lane` instead* — The second entrance ramp with an ingress on the left in the direction of flow at an interchange

 The following values from the TMDD LaneRoadway Enumeration are not used in the WZDx specification: